bustle/bluestream/README.md

 new TapStream(opts?: ITransformStreamOptions | ITapFunction, tapFunction?: ITapFunction)
 ```

-A pass through stream that lets you intercepts data and process it.
-Support async tap functions which will delay processing.
+A passthrough stream that intercepts data and lets you process it.
+Supports async tap functions which will delay processing.
 Supports `concurrent` if you need it.

 ```ts
 import { pipe, tap, write } from 'bluestream'